majunze2001/nope/README.md

 ./export.sh
 ```

-_These commands take nearly an hour to run to completion; however, in
+_These commands take several hours to run to completion; however, in
 the running DNS server, we have pre-executed them to save time in
 evaluation, so it is safe to skip them if desired (if you are using the Docker
 container, they will need to be executed).
 They correspond to a one-time cost for a server owner._